Kalevi Keskstaadion

-Kalevi Keskstaadion is a multi-purpose stadium in Tallinn, Estonia.
+Kalevi Keskstaadion (Kalevi Central Stadium) is a multi-purpose stadium in Tallinn, Estonia.
 Opened in 1955 and having a capacity of 12,000, it is the traditional venue of the Estonian Dance Festival and the former home ground of JK Tallinna Kalev.
-The address of the stadium is Staadioni 8, 10132 Tallinn.
+The address of the stadium is Staadioni 3, 10132 Tallinn.

-Since 1955, all of the Estonian Dance Festivals have been held there.
+The stadium's steeply banked natural slopes, which give large crowds an unobstructed view of the arena floor, have made it the permanent home of the Estonian Dance Festival since 1955.
+Kalevi Keskstaadion was one of the host venues for the 2026 UEFA European Under-17 Championship.